 As a result of the decision in Truesdale v FC of T, it has become the norm for Australian discretionary trusts set up after 1970 to be established by a relatively small settled sum.
 This is paid by a stranger.
 It is a person who is never a potential beneficiary of the trust.
 The trust is then funded by loans and gifts to the trust.
 These are made after starting the trust.
 This is by potential beneficiaries or persons wishing to benefit potential beneficiaries.

 Yes, of course.
-As soon as a beneficiary becomes ‘presently entitled’ to trust money they must disclose it to the Family Court, ATO, Centrelink and the Bankruptcy Court.
-Also, the Family Trust has an obligation to pay the money if demanded by the beneficiary.
+As soon as a beneficiary becomes ‘presently entitled’ to trust money they must disclose it to the Family Court, ATO, Centrelink, and the Bankruptcy Court.
+Also, the Family Trust must pay the money if demanded by the beneficiary.
 The beneficiary must pay tax on the allocation – even though it may never be physically paid to the beneficiary.

 Nice try.
 But that does not work.
 Whether the aged mother is handing money to you or your family trust it still suffers the deprivations rules.

 Yes, of course.
 The Appointor tells the Trustee to distribute capital (corpus) and income.
 This is as the Appointor sees fit.
-Obviously, there may be tax issues such as Capital Gains Tax.
+There may be tax issues such as Capital Gains Tax.
 But the Appointor has that power.
 The Appointor is god.

 Q: My Family Trust owns ASX-listed shares.
 I know my Family Trust must distribute all income each year.
 Otherwise, the Family Trust trustee is taxed at the highest marginal tax rate.
 But I want to retain a large proportion of these dividends back into the Trust Account.
 This is so the trust can purchase more shares.